homunculus1107/Facemash-1/README.md

 /!\ WARNING /!\
 ===============

-Do not publish the site on the internet !
+Do not publish the site on the internet with stolen photos !